saveourtool/diktat/README.md

 In case you want to add autofixer with diKTat ruleset just extend the snippet above with `<arg value="-F"/>`.

-To check/fix code style - mvn antrun:run@diktat.
+To run diktat to check/fix code style - run `mvn antrun:run@diktat`.

 ## Customizations via `rules-config.json`